jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Ruling philosophy**: A civilization’s chosen philosophy.
 One that all factions/ideologies agree on.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "red/blue" philosophies of the Western world today.

-**Rule book**: The written and unwritten social, workplace, and legal rules that govern everyday life.
-The rule book is interpreted from the ruling philosophy.
+**Rulebook**: The written and unwritten social, workplace, and legal rules that govern everyday life.
+The rulebook is interpreted from the ruling philosophy.

 **Technology:** A catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.